530

 3

 Benedetto Castelli, born Antonio Castelli, was an Italian mathematician.
-Benedetto was his name in religion on entering the Benedictine Order in 1595.
+Benedetto was his religious name that he adopted when he entered the Benedictine Order in 1595.

 3